Get to Know ELAC

 When I'm not in the classroom, I enjoy reading, watching TV, going camping with my

 Hello, San Diego City College students!
 I have been teaching ELAC and English at City College since 2007.
 Before that, I taught English in South Korea for two years.
 I truly enjoy teaching because of the many different perspectives and experiences that my students bring to the classroom.
 In my free time, I enjoy traveling, playing tennis, running, reading, listening to music (especially live music!), and spending time with my wife and my dog.
-In spring 2021, I am teaching ELAC 145.
+In fall 2021, I am teaching ELAC 145.
 Welcome to the City College ELAC program!

 I teach English Language Acquisition (ELAC), English, and teacher education.
 I am especially fond of teaching ELAC because I am a second-language speaker myself.
 Prior to teaching, I spent a decade as a writer and editor.
 I am obsessed with reading; if you can't find me, I'm probably hiding out under a pile of books.
 I live in Pacific Beach, California in an eclectic little library masquerading as a house.